 There’s no rulebook on how to declutter your home.
-But, there are times throughout the year – like March when spring-cleaning syndrome kicks in or January when you want to start the New Year with a thorough cleanse and clear-out – when a helping hand and a few declutter tips are greatly appreciated.
+But, there are times throughout the year—like this month when you want to start the New Year with a thorough cleanse—when a helping hand and a few declutter tips are greatly appreciated.
 Here’s how to give your home what it needs to turn over a new leaf.

 Where to Start when Decluttering your Home

 Declutter help begins by deciding a plan of action.
 When the idea is in your head, suddenly you can look around your house and feel overwhelmed by how much you’ve amassed and not know where to start.

 The best way to declutter is to choose one room, or even just one area of a room at a time.

 If you’re wondering how to declutter your bedroom, start with storage.
 The feeling of opening your wardrobe doors onto space and order or looking into tidied drawers, is not to be underestimated.
 Especially when these are the parts of your bedroom conducive to getting ready in the mornings – often the busiest part of your morning routine.